PPMM Manual

 Methodology (PPMM)

-A structured, field-tested approach to managing MCC international development projects — from initiation through delivery.
+A structured, field-tested approach to managing MCC Compact projects — from pre-Entry into Force preparation through Compact completion.

 The PPMM is MCC’s practical guide to managing international development projects.
 Structured into 10 sequential steps, it gives project teams a clear path from project definition through delivery — drawing on best practices from PMI®, PM4R, and MCC’s own field experience.
 Each step builds on the previous one, so teams develop the right documents at the right time, in the right order.